Get My Top 25 Viral Recipes!

 • Add Chicken: For a bit of protein, you can toss this slaw with shredded chicken or rotisserie chicken to make it a chicken salad.

-• Mix The Base Ingredients: Add slaw mix, apple, cranberries, pecans, and onions to a large bowl.
-Toss to mix all ingredients.
-Set aside
+• Combine the base: Toss slaw mix, apple, cranberries, pecans, and green onions in a large bowl.

 Can This Coleslaw Be Made Ahead Of Time?